 Creamy Roasted Beetroot Risotto

-This Creamy Roasted Beetroot Risotto is the perfect Valentine’s dish—vibrant, rich, and irresistibly comforting.
+This Creamy Roasted Beetroot Risotto is the perfect Valentine’s dish—earthy roasted beetroot meets umami-rich miso and porcini for a flavourful, wholesome meal.

-It’s gorgeous pink hue makes it a stunning, romantic centerpiece for a cozy, love-filled dinner.
+Its bold pink hue makes it a stunning, romantic centrepiece for a cosy dinner.

 Ingredients: